UniBioDicts/vsm-dictionary-pubmed/README.md

 https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esummary.fcgi?db=pubmed&id=31515732,31407132,31347261&retmode=json
 ```

+For the second URL, concerning the *esummary* endpoint, a description of each
+sub-part was given in the section above.
-For the first URL, concerning the *esearch* endpoing, we provide a brief
+For the first URL, concerning the *esearch* endpoing, we now provide a brief
 description for each sub-part:
 - The first part refers to the E-utilities base URL: https://eutils.ncbi.nlm.nih.gov/entrez/eutils/
 - The second part refers to the E-utility used (*esearch*)